open-trackers/open-trackers.github.io/terms.markdown

 The software and its source code have been released under the terms of the Mozilla Public License 2.0, as included below.

 These terms and conditions are subject to change and will be included in future releases of the software.

-Failure to agree to these terms and conditions may result in restricted functionality.

 ```
 Mozilla Public License Version 2.0